Open water swimming racesNovember 19, 2018

 Which competitions can I swim in?

-One of the first steps for many young open water swimmers is the ASA regional championships which take place every year.
+One of the first steps for many young open water swimmers is the Swim England regional championships which take place every year.

-There is also a national open water championships for the various age groups which is usually open to the winners from each regional championship, as well as swimmers who have satisfied a qualification time from a pool 800m or 1500m Freestyle race.
+There is also a national open water championships for the various age groups.
+This event is usually open to the winners from each regional championship, as well as swimmers who have achieved a qualification time from a pool 800m or 1500m Freestyle race.

-Aside from the ASA regional and national championships, there are a wealth of open water swimming races in England, catering to all levels and involving a range of distances.
+As well as the Swim England regional and national championships, there is no shortage of open water swimming races in England, catering to all levels and involving a range of distances